nomike/nomikes_python_challenges/chapters/2/2.1/index.md

 ```

 This program will execute without issues, python is still dynamically typed.
 But if you're using an IDE, it might point out that you might have an error in your code.

+For the moment, we will progress without type hints and I will explain them in more detail in a later chapter.

 ## Conclusion